F0rsythe/obs/IT masters course/Module 1.md

 1. White box pen-test: knowing the environment before you pen-test
 2. Black box pen-test: pen-testing without no knowledge of the system.
 Simulating an attack.
 3. Grey box pen-test: pen-testing with partial knowledge.
+4. Internal and External.
+External is testing the perimeter, while internal testing is the testing frm th